 She began to tell me about her nephew, who had high jacked her heart.

 “Even if I have worked all night, need to clean, do laundry and catch up on things, one call from him “Aunt Daffodil can we go out?” and I am like “Baby, yes, we can!”

 Suddenly, we laughed, and I had to hold my side, which was still very sore, to release the joy I felt.
 She caused me to forget my pain—my fear, and that my husband wasn’t coming back until morning.

 Since the surgery, I have met two stoma nurses, both kind and good at what they do.
 Their profession is to try and prepare people to change a colostomy bag and empty it.
 For me, it was overwhelming and quite frightening to take in.
 It was humbling.
 You notice things and smells and the level of care.
-Since I had been back in the hospital with my wound, no one had helped me one on one yet, but Daffodil did.
+Since I had been back in the hospital with my wound, no one had helped me one on one, but Daffodil did.
 She took me in the bathroom and equipped me with gloves, tips for spraying, cleaning, and deodorizing the room, and she did it with the most compassion I’ve ever felt from any human.
 I wasn’t embarrassed, humiliated, or even scared to allow her to help me, help myself.
 This woman snuck into my room over and over again.
-She learned I was a writer of fiction and Torah teachings and wanted to know how to order my books.
+She learned I was a writer of fiction and devotionals and wanted to know how to order my books.

 She never told me about her religious beliefs.
 She never preached to me.
 She never quoted scriptures.
 No politics.
 No pushing or pulling, but her words held LIFE—her tongue FRUIT.